 Chop the tomatoes into 1-inch pieces.

-2 Sauté the shrimp: Heat 1 Tbsp of olive oil in a large sauté pan on medium high heat.
+Heat 1 Tbsp of olive oil in a large sauté pan on medium high heat.
 Add the shrimp to the pan and cook for 1 minute.
 Turn the shrimp over in the pan.
 Lower the heat to medium.

-3 Add garlic, tomatoes, basil: Add the garlic, cook a minute more.
+Add the garlic, cook a minute more.
 Add the chopped tomatoes and basil.
 Sprinkle with salt.
 Cook for a minute more and remove from heat.

-4 Cook the angel hair pasta: Add a tablespoon of salt to the water you used to blanch the tomatoes.
+Add a tablespoon of salt to the water you used to blanch the tomatoes.
 Bring to a boil again.
 Add the angel hair pasta and cook for 3 minutes.

-5 Add cooked pasta to shrimp and tomatoes: Drain the pasta and immediately add to pot with the shrimp and tomatoes.
+Drain the pasta and immediately add to pot with the shrimp and tomatoes.
 Drizzle the pasta with 2 Tbsp of olive oil.
 Then stir the pasta in with the shrimp and tomatoes.

 Serve immediately or at room temp.